fedhere/PUS2020_FBianco/HW11/README.md

 9) Merge all zipcode level df

-10) Cluster the census tracts on these four features (using a Eucledian distance and choosing whichever clustering model you want)
+10) Cluster the census tracts on these four features (using a Eucledian distance and choosing whichever clustering model you want).
+Remember that before whitening you have to whiten (or standardize) the data

 11) Identify the census tracts that have changed cluster assignment (those that are now associated with a different group of census tracts) and show a choropleth of the clusters in 2010, 2000 and a choropleth of the cluster changes.
 (Once you get through this, you have done most of the heavy lifting!
 The rest is building upon this work.)